 Before we start looking at some specific models, let’s understand the basic features in every coffee percolator.

 The next thing you need to consider is the capacity of each model.
-Depending on how many cups of coffee you’re planning to brew, you may want a larger capacity percolator.
-Small percolator coffee pots are usually enough in most situation; I personally believe they taste better but that might just be a personal preference.
+Depending on how many glass of coffee you’re planning to brew, you may want a larger capacity percolator.
+Small coffee percolator pots are usually enough in most situation; I personally believe they taste better but that might just be a personal preference.

 Finally, you should take the pricing into consideration.
 In general, coffee percolator uses a very simple mechanism.
 The main difference between a cheaper and more expensive model is in the material.
 So depending on how frequently you use it, you might want to spend a little bit more for a sturdier model.